cornell-ece2300/ece2300-docs/docs/ece2300-lab2p1-calc.md

 and debug these modules.
 Then switch roles and move on the next few modules.

-Even thought this may seem like many steps, several hardware modules are reused from Lab 1.
+Even though this may seem like many steps, several hardware modules are reused from Lab 1.
 Some hardware modules can be implemented in just a few lines of Verilog (e.g., `FullAdder_GL`, `Mux2_1b_GL`, `Adder_8b_RTL`, `Multiplier_2x8b_RTL`).
 It should also be possible to reuse your test